ronaldfpaglinawan/ios-bluebox-app/README.md

 # ios-bluebox-app
-A utility app for a company for viewing blueprints
+A utility app for a company for viewing blueprints.